(Effective Fall 2020)

 - apply energy conservation measures to plumbing installations.

 Students completing the plumbing program have the option of transferring into the HVAC Technology degree major.
 This additional year of study in the HVAC major can expand skills in air conditioning and heating.
-Note: Students planning to transfer to HP should take ENL 111, MTH 124, and 1 credit elective Fitness & Lifetime Sports (FIT) in the second semester.
-Students are also encouraged to take MTH 124, if placement tests indicate readiness.
+Note: Students planning to transfer to HV should take ENL 111 and MTH 124.